sannam001/crudApp/README.md

 Learnt on 09/sep
 I have learnt to fork the project
 I have learnt to clone the project using command git clone <url>
-Next i have to create a branch using the command
+Next i have to create a branch using the command.
     git checkout -b <branchname> <copyfrom the branch>
     ex: git checkout -b addingPause  master
 List of commands available in git link: https://git-scm.com/doc

+Commands:-------------------------------------------
+git clone <url> ---> for cloning to the local directory git checout -b addingPauseReq master ----> creating a branch in my repository git status --->>> to see the added and updated files info git add . / git Add Readme ---> trying to add a file or code or folder git commit -m "message"   ----->>> commiting git push origin addingPauseReq     ---->>> It will push the code tp branch addingPauseReq git reset --head  ---->>> will save the previous files. git status